-Steve Weisz: Thanks very much for the question.
-First of all, as you might imagine through due diligence we were able to get through kind of top level review and we have some ideas along the way.
+Thanks very much for the question.
+First of all, as you might imagine through due diligence, we were able to get through kind of the top level review, and we have some ideas along the way.
 I'll share some of those with you.
-As far as specific timing, we're still a little early on in that, but as you might imagine we'll get to that as quickly as we possibly can post closing.
+As far as specific timing, we're still a little early on in that.
+But as you might imagine, we'll get to that as quickly as we possibly can post closing.

-Here is a couple of obvious things.
-Obviously, linkage opportunities, which today, we have an exclusivity on in the vacation ownership space.
-As soon as the businesses are combined that exclusivity will now include everything under the Vistana Signature Experiences area, which really gives us exclusive marketing rights in the 15 of the Marriott Lodging brands.
-If we think about Call Transfer, once again where we have an exclusive, we will certainly add the Westin and Vacation locations from the VSE portfolio into the Call Transfer Program.
+So here is a couple of obvious things, obviously linkage opportunities, which today we have an exclusivity on in the vacation ownership space.
+As soon as the businesses are combined, that exclusivity will now include everything under the Vistana Signature Experiences area, which really gives us exclusive marketing rights in the 15 of the Marriott lodging brands.
+If we think about call transfer, once again where we have an exclusive, we will certainly add the Westin and vacation locations from the VSE portfolio into the call transfer program.

-Then the other thing that we're probably as excited, if not more excited about rather than Call Transfer, is the whole digital idea.
+And then the other thing that we're probably as excited, if not more excited, about the - rather than call transfer is the whole digital idea.
 Keep in mind what that is.
-This is essentially taking the digital analog to Call Transfer where people are calling into a reservation center to either make or change a reservation where we eventually see if we can speak with them about scheduling a tour, which you can now do it in the digital space, where as you well know, the Marriott website is one of the top 10 retail websites in the world as it exists today before you combine it with the Starwood platform etc. We think as more and more people transact with Marriott in a digital space, that we'll get the benefit of that coming to us in terms of the effective-without a different word, the effectiveness of digital Call Transfer versus physical Call Transfer.
-We see those things.
+This is essentially taking the digital analog to call transfer where people are calling into a reservation center to either make or change a reservation where we eventually see if we can speak with them about scheduling a tour which you now do it in the digital space where as you well know the Marriott website is one of the top 10 retail websites in the world as it exists today before you combine it with the Starwood platform, et cetera.

-There are some other things that we see kind of right at the top of line.
-We think we can actually have some influence to a growth financing propensity between the businesses.
-We have had some great success in our portfolio by virtue of some of the things we've done later.
+And so we think as more and more people transact with Marriott in a digital space that we'll get the benefit of that coming to us in terms of the effective - without a different word - the effectiveness of digital call transfer versus physical call transfer.
+So we see those things.
+I mean there are some other things that we see kind of right on the top of the line.
+We think we can actually have some influence to grow financing propensity between the businesses.
+We've had some great success in our portfolio by virtue of some of the things that we've done later.
 We think there are some ways in which we can continue to grow revenues that way.
-Those are just some examples and obviously we are going to continue to work hard on trying to quantify as much of this as we can between now and the time of closing, which we hope to be closing at the end of September.
+Those are just some examples.
+And obviously, we're going to continue to work hard on trying to quantify as much of this as we can between now and the time of closing which we hope to be at the, call it, end of September.
 But that's the approach we're going to take.